[all chapters in html] [all chapters in pdf] [lost world forum]

 - Human evolution in context of ecological and environmental changes over the last 8 million years.
 Boaz is a field researcher, paleoanthropologist, and theorist.
 Amazingly good book, carefully written.

-- Aflven became a heretic in rejecting Big Bang.
-Yet his explorations laid the foundation for the modern understanding of plasma physics.
+- Alfven became a heretic in rejecting the Big Bang.
+His explorations laid the foundation for the modern understanding of plasma physics.
 He was resurrected and placed in proper perspective by Eric Lerner in The Big Bang Never Happened (1991).

 - Nigel Davies, The Ancient Kingdoms of Mexico (1982)